jonas-doe/documentation/src/faq/README.md

 You can only select repository to which you have granted the required read and write permissions.
 ## Can I deploy from Bitbucket or GitLab?
 Currently, we only support GitHub.
 We are constantly working on improving Deploy Now and would love to offer BitBucket and GitLab in the future.
+## Is server-side rendering supported?
+No, Deploy Now does not support server-side rendering.
 ## Where is my website hosted?
 Your website is hosted on our own datacenters.
 If you are a european customer, your website is served from a datacenter in Germany.
 If you are from Canada, Mexico, the US or another non-european country, your website is served from our datacenter in the US.
 ## Which webserver technology is used?